 Wadi Rum has a unique landscape of a desert.
-My reference was the Thar Desert of India that can be seen around Jaisalmer.
-Compared to that, Wadi Rum has rugged rocky hills scattered all over its sandy base.
+My reference was the Thar Desert of India which can be seen around Jaisalmer.
+Compared to that, it has rugged rocky hills scattered all over its sandy base.
 If you use a bit of animated imagination it would feel as if the rocks are emerging out of the sand.

 The texture of the rocks is absolutely rugged as if telling you about the visages of times it has seen and withstood.
-At places, it looks as if they melted in the harsh heat and then were frozen in the cold of the winters.
+In places, it looks as if they melted in the harsh heat and then were frozen in the cold of the winter.

-Many films have used the landscape of Wadi Rum to depict the surface of Mars.
-Now I am not sure if it actually resembles the surface of Mars but I am sure the films will make us believe that Wadi Rum is the piece of Mars on earth.
+Many films have used the landscape of these deserts to depict the surface of Mars.
+Now I am not sure if it actually resembles the surface of Mars but I am sure the films will make us believe that this is the piece of Mars on earth.
 Wait!
-Is that why I saw only men in all those Bedouin Tents in Wadi Rum!
+Is that why I saw only men in all those Bedouin Tents in Wadi Rum?

-Walk around a bit, despite the heat, and absorb the landscape, for this is the best part of Wadi Rum.
+Walk around a bit, despite the heat, and absorb the landscape, for this is the best part here.

 The cooking was done in a so-called ‘traditional’ way where a whole animal was hung upside down on top is a simmering fire.
 My vegetarian sensibilities kept me closer to the salad table.

 Camels and deserts can just not be separated.
 In fact, the image of one is incomplete without the other.
-So, go ahead take a camel ride in the desert of Wadi Rum.
+So, go ahead and take a camel ride in the desert.
 It is a bit tricky to get on and get off a camel but the guys around will help you out.

 The view from the camel top, that is if you can focus on it, is very different from what you get on foot or even from a vehicle.
 So, try and gather as much of it as possible.

-The easiest way to go around Wadi Rum is on a 4X4 drive – that zooms through the desert and takes you to its popular points.
-The most famous being the Lawrence of Arabia point where you can see some faces carved on the stones.
+The easiest way to go around is on a 4X4 drive – that zooms through the desert and takes you to its popular points.
+The most famous is the Lawrence of Arabia point where you can see some faces carved on the stones.
 Honestly, there is nothing great about these faces until you hear a story that tells you that this is a commemorative carving.

-It is a good point to stop, have a cup of tea with the Bedouins, admire the landscape and move on.
-Heat will not let you do much.
+It is a good point to stop, have a cup of tea with the Bedouins, admire the landscape, and move on.
+The heat will not let you do so much.

-In the middle of the Bedouin tent sits a tea space –amber burning with a tea pot sitting on them – constantly brewing the sweet tea for anyone who enters the tents.
+In the middle of the Bedouin camp sits a tea space –amber burning with a teapot sitting on them – constantly brewing sweet tea for anyone who enters the tents.
 No, this is not for sale.
 This is the most common sign of Bedouin hospitality where anyone stepping into the tent is offered cups of sweet tea and no money is ever accepted for this.
 Some tents have a corner shop where you can, of course, pick up some Bedouin Souvenirs.

-There is a heritage railway line passing through the desert of Wadi Rum Jordan.
+There is a heritage railway line passing through the desert.
 A part of the train still runs for the tourist and you can see it at Wadi Rum station.
 They even re-create the 1916 Arab Revolution on this train.
-Read my detailed post on Hejaz Railway and the unique story of how it was built.
+Read my detailed post on the Hejaz Railway and the unique story of how it was built.

-Wadi Rum lies between the city of Amman and Aqaba and you can do it as a day trip from either of them.
+- It lies between the city of Amman and Aqaba.
+You can do it as a day trip from either of them.
 There is bus connectivity but it would be easier to do it with a cab.

-It is easy to get lost in the landscape of Wadi Rum, so take the services of a local guide.
+- It is easy to get lost in the landscape, so take the services of a local guide.

-Carry a lot of water with you and if your skin is sensitive – use a lot of sun screen.
+- Carry a lot of water with you and if your skin is sensitive – use a lot of sunscreens.

-Recommend you to read following Visit Jordan attractions.
+Recommend you to read the following Jordan tourist attractions.